Claude on Amazon Bedrock: Everything You Need to Know

 Sensitive data

-Automatically detect and redact PII — names, emails, phone numbers, SSNs, credit card numbers — from both inputs (to prevent prompt injection) and outputs (to prevent leakage).
+Automatically detect and redact PII — names, emails, SSNs, credit card numbers — from both inputs and outputs.

 Topic control